Clemapfel/jluna/docs/manual.md

 });
 ```

-Here, we are measuring the time it takes for `task_f` to finish when called from either language. `task_f` itself just counts to 10000, nothing more, nothing less.
+Here, we are measuring the time it takes for `task_f` to finish when called from either language. `task_f` itself just counts to 10000, where `volatile` assures this happens during each benchmark cycle.

-Our baseline here is not the C-API, as it offers no way of calling C++-functions.
-Instead, we are executing `task_f` natively in C++, which represents a 0% overhead scenario.
-Next, we execute it from Julia, measuring the amount of overhead.
+This time, our baseline comparison is not the C-API, as it offers no way of calling C++-functions.
+Instead, we are comparing executing `task_f` in Julia to executing it natively in C++.
+The latter of which, represents a 0% overhead scenario.
+We are using `jl_call0` to call `jl_task_f`, because it most closely matches, how Julia would call any of its functions internally.

 ### Calling C++ Functions from Julia: Results